kieranjwhite/CPI-II/README.md

 (1) Developing and identifying the tools necessary to index and search Latin documents.<br>
 (2a) Generating a list of search engine queries for the purpose of obtaining a list of as many potentially relevant online documents as possible.<br>
 (2b) Submitting these queries to a search engine and then downloading and indexing the relevant documents.<br>
-(3) Interrogating these downloaded documents and generating a final report from the results.<br>
+(3) Interrogating these downloaded documents with Lucene and generating a final report from the results.<br>

 Descriptions of how we completed each of these steps as well as how another person can avail of this codebase to accomplish the same tasks are provided below.
 Each sub-task above depends on the successful completion of the tasks preceding it.
 There are a number of other possible uses for this codebase and we will also explain how to perform these in more detail: